helmutschneider/kent-dbcli/README.md

   -p, --password
   -c, --connection-string          Raw connection string.
 Overrides the other connection arguments.
   -o, --out-file
+  --verbose                        Print progress messages from SQL Tools Service.
+  --stdout                         Write the backup to standard out instead of a file.
 ```

 To dump the schema only: